-PRECIOUS-Palladium breaks $1,500 barrier in record run; gold rises
+PRECIOUS-Palladium breaks $1,500 barrier for first time; gold also rises

-(Adds comments, details, updates prices)
+(Adds graphic, Updates prices)

 * Minutes of Fed’s Jan meeting due at 1900 GMT